martinpickering64/carolinegreson.com/content/gallery/woodpecker.md

 editable = false
 featured = false
 share = false
-summary = "A commission that was made to be a present, using a beautiful old piece of wood that the client already owned." tags = ["birds", "wildlife"] title = "Woodpecker" type = "project"
+summary = "A commission that was made as a present, using a beautiful old piece of wood that the client already owned." tags = ["birds", "wildlife"] title = "Woodpecker" type = "project"